Towards Quantum Graph Neural Networks: An Ego-Graph Learning Approach: Experiments

-\textbf{Comparison with classic learning methods:} Table \ref{tab3} indicates that DQGNN achieves the best results on 5 out of 6 benchmarks, often with a clear improvement over peer classic GNN models.
-The accuracy of the DQGNN with trainable mapping on PTC\_FM and PTC\_MM are $64.57\pm4.6$ and $65.67\pm2.5$ respectively, which are closed to GIN with smaller standard error.
-For PTC\_FR and PTC\_MR, DQGNN achieves $1.5\%$ and $0.54\%$ improvements than the second-best methods.
-When DQGNN does not achieve the top performance, its accuracy is still close to that of the GNNs.
+For the evaluation, we employ the same structure for the proposed egoQGNN model on all of the graph datasets studied.
+Results in Table \ref{tab3} indicate that egoQGNN achieves the best results on 5 out of the 7 benchmarks, showing that in many cases a clear improvement is obtained with respect to the GNN models.
+The accuracies of the egoQGNN with a trainable mapping method on PTC\_FM and PTC\_MM are $64.57\pm4.64$ and $65.67\pm2.54$ respectively, which are roughly equivalent to less powerful methods.
+For PTC\_FR and PTC\_MR, egoQGNN achieves $1.96$ and $0.54$ improvements over the next-best performing methods.
+Besides, even in the cases where egoQGNN does not achieve top performance, its accuracy is close to that of the GNNs studied.

-\textbf{Comparison of parameters:} As a result of using the tensor product and unitary matrices, DQGNN has fewer parameters than GNNs but achieves comparable performance, as shown in Table \ref{tab4}.
-Our DQGNN (w/o M) and DQGNN have 36 and 43 parameters respectively, which are both less than 2\% of those of the recent quantum GNN model DGCNN~\cite{zhang2018end}.
-Note that DGCNN has the least parameters among the different GNNs.
-Compared to other quantum machine learning models, e.g. QSVM~\cite{Havlicek2019} has 36 parameters and QCNN~\cite{Cong2018} has 54 parameters.
-Note that the inputs of QSVM and QCNN are the results of dimension reduction.